pocomane/brewed-in-the-apocalypse/bita.md

 characters.
 How the discussin is moved to the players?
 There are this other scenarist move:

+TODO : describe what a "Scene" is, what it means it is "Suspended" or "closed" ???

 __Ask what they do__ - when you are speaking and you have nothing to say anymore, ask to one ore more characters in the current scene what they do next.
 Try to ask it to the most obvious player, for example the one that just asked